-Dry Mounting is the process of bonding photographs, prints and artwork to another surface, called the ‘substrate’.
+Mounting is the process of bonding photographs, prints and artwork to a substrate.
 We offer an in house, bespoke dry mounting service of the highest quality to the art world and beyond.

 For all quotation enquiries, please contact us directly.

 If you are unsure of the best combination of print, substrate and hanging method, follow the steps below:

 - Mounting Guide ChartFind the most suitable substrate for your print/work type

 - Substrate ChartInformation on substrates